 Given the advent of hybrid recruiting, the most straightforward answer is to involve other team members in in-person or electronic interviews.
 ATS also has integrations with video-interviewing platforms to make recruitment more accessible.

 Employees always view candidates somewhat differently than recruiters do.
 They might see things that recruiters miss, such as hidden personality defects.
 Use personality tests to weed out biases so decisions are based on data instead of preferences.

 5. Prioritizing Diversity and Inclusion

 Demand for equity and inclusion in the workplace is louder than ever.
 Steps have been made in the right direction, but progress has been slow, leaving D&I as one of the most significant recruitment challenges.
-However, companies are finally accepting that this is an issue they must address, because:
+However, companies are finally accepting and addressing this issue-:

 - 77% of talent professionals agree that recruiting culture must prioritize diversity.

 - 47% say that hiring managers are currently not held accountable for interviewing a diverse pool of candidates.